COVID-19 specific information in relation to superannuation

 You can find out more information about:

-- 2016 Federal Election Superannuation policies - Industry Super Australia, who represents 15 industry super funds, has published a summary of the changes to superannuation announced by both major parties in their website.
+- Superannuation changes - Industry Super Australia, who represents 15 Industry Super Funds, has a summary of current and proposed changes to superannuation on their website.

 - Finding lost superannuation - find lost super.